directus/directus/docs/cloud/overview.md

 ## Getting Started

-There are 3 [tiers of Cloud Projects](/cloud/glossary/#projects): Community, Standard, and Enterprise.
-All 3 tiers come with everything in Directus Core as well as all [Cloud Exclusive](/cloud/glossary/#cloud-exclusives) Extensions.

 To make life easy, you have the option to
 [create and login to your free Cloud Account](/cloud/accounts/#create-account-and-login) automatically with GitHub.
 If you have no GitHub or do not wish to use this login method, email-and-password login is available as well.
 Once